By James Razko

 COMPARE YOURSELF TO WHO YOU WERE YESTERDAY, NOT TO WHO SOMEONE ELSE IS TODAY

-In one sentence: Compare yourself to your past self, not others.
+One sentence Summary, 12 Rules for Life: Rule 4: Compare yourself to your past self, not others.

 The future is like the past.
 But there’s a crucial difference.
 The past is fixed, but the future—it could be better.
 It could be better, some precise amount—the amount that can be achieved, perhaps, in a day, with some minimal engagement.
 The present is eternally flawed.
 But where you start might not be as important as the direction you are heading.12 Rules for Life, by Jordan Peterson